the practical kitchen

 a close up of a pretzel bagel leaning against a bagel behind it on a black wire cooling rack. in the foreground bottom left corner is a small wooden bowl with pretzel salt in it.

-Because of the softened butter, which makes the dough stretchier and more elastic, you absolutely must stick your shaped pretzel bagels in the fridge for at least 30 minutes before you boil them.
-This adds about 30 minutes to my normal bagel recipe, but still keeps it under the 3 hour mark.
-Hooray!
+The butter makes the dough stretchier and more elastic, which means you absolutely must stick your shaped pretzel bagels in the fridge for at least 10 minutes before you boil them.
+The cold temperature helps the butter firm up so that your bagels survive the boiling and baking soda bath steps.

 To finish the pretzel bagels, I tried them with and without a egg wash and honestly couldn't notice a difference.
 They're gorgeously shiny and deeply browned even without the egg wash.